Time: July 24, 2017 to August 11, 2017

 Eligibility: The workshop is open to architecture and design students and professionals worldwide.

 Applications: The AA Visiting School requires a fee of £1900 per participant, which includes a £60 Visiting Membership fee.
-A deposit of £381 is required when registering with the online form.
-The deadline for applications is 11 July 2016.
-No portfolio or CV is required.
-Online application link:
+Discount options for groups are available.
+Please contact the AA Visiting School Coordinator for more details.

 For inquiries, please contact: